-Specific objective to be achieved/ problem addressed Element Anticipated impact: nt effectiveness (rated from -5 to +5) Explanation of rating and aspects of the policy option necessary to achieve impact NAT -3 Adverse impact, especially biodiversity but main impact is on implementation To improve the scope of EU environmental EPG -1 2 Adverse impact but main impact is on implementation policy and legislation.
-INF -1 2 No significant effect on policy scope but lack of awareness can effect policy development NGO -4 Very significant impact by not addressing regulatory capture To improve the NAT -5 Very significant impact - little replacement in other funds implementation of EU environmental policy EPG -4 Very significant impact - some replacement in other funds and legislation, INF -3 -4 Adverse impact through loss of awareness (including EU commitments to international agreements) NGO -4 Very significant impact through loss of implementation activities led by NGOs.
-To improve the effective contribution of other EU policies to environmental objectives NAT -2 -2 Adverse impact through loss of working with policy makers across policy areas EPG -2 Adverse impact from loss of 'C' Projects - but only small share of EPG INF -2 Adverse impact through loss of dissemination with policy makers
+Specific objective to be achieved/ problem addressed iess Explanation of rating and aspects of the policy option necessary to achieve impact NAT -3 Adverse impact, especially biodiversity but main impact is on implementation To improve the scope of EU environmental EPG -1 Adverse impact but main impact is on implementation 2 No significant effect on policy scope but lack of awares effect policy development Adverse impact but main impact is on implementation et environmental policy and legislation.
+INF -1 No significant effect on policy scope but lack of awareness can effect policy development NGO -4 Very significant impact by not addressing regulatory capture To improve the NAT -5 Very significant impact - little replacement in other funds mplementation of EU environmental policy EPG -4 Very significant impact - some replacement in other funds and legislation, INF -3 - Adverse impact through loss of awareness (including EU commitments to international agreements) NGO -4 Very significant impact through loss of implementation activities led by NGOs.
+To improve the effective contribution of other EU NAT -2 -2 Adverse impact through loss of working with policy makers across policy areas policies to environmental objectives EPG -2 Adverse impact from loss of 'C' Projects - but only small share of EPG INF -2 Adverse impact through loss of dissemination with policy makers

-Specific objective to be achieved/ problem addressed Element Anticipated impact: effectiveness (rated from -5 to +5) Explanation of rating and aspects of the policy option necessary to achieve impact and economic actors in other sectors NGO -2 - Adverse impact through loss of engagement with policy makers and the cross-policy networking capacity of NGOs.
-To develop solutions for NAT -2 Adverse impact from lack of demonstration subsequent mainstreaming in other EPG -2 Significant impact from loss of 'D' projects - some replacement EU financial INF -1 -2 Adverse impact from lack of dissemination to potential applicants instruments and MS practices NGO -2 Adverse impact from lack of NGO dissemination NAT -4 3 Very significant impact due to loss of investment To contribute to responsibility sharing in EPG -3 Significant adverse impact from lack of demonstration the protection of EU natural assets INF -2 Adverse impact from lack of awareness of issues - e.g. forest management and forest fire protection NGO -3 Significant adverse impact from lack of expertise To contribute to NAT -3 Significant adverse impact from loss of transboundary working responsibility sharing in addressing transboundary problems affecting EU internal and external borders EPG -4 3 Very significant adverse impact from loss of transboundary working INF -2 3 Adverse impact from lack of targeting of transboundary problems and related awareness of issues and external borders NGO -3 Significant adverse impact from lack of expertise
+Specific objective to be achieved/ problem addressed / problem Element effectiveness ness Explanation of rating and aspects of the policy option necessary to achieve impact and economic actors in other sectors NGO -2 Adverse impact through loss of engagement with policy makers and the cross-policy networking capacity of NGOs.
+To develop solutions for NAT -2 Adverse impact from lack of demonstration subsequent mainstreaming in other EPG -2 Significant impact from loss of 'D' projects - some replacement EU financial instruments and MS practices INF -1 2 Adverse impact from lack of dissemination to potential applicants NGO -2 Adverse impact from lack of NGO dissemination NAT -4 Very significant impact due to loss of investment To contribute to EPG -3 Significant adverse impact from lack of demonstration responsibility sharing in the protection of EU natural assets INF -2 -3 Adverse impact from lack of awareness of issues - e.g. forest management and forest fire protection NGO -3 Significant adverse impact from lack of expertise To contribute to NAT -3 Significant adverse impact from loss of transboundary working responsibility sharing in addressing transboundary problems affecting EU internal and external borders EPG -4 - 3 Very significant adverse impact from loss of transboundary working INF -2 5 Adverse impact from lack of targeting of transboundary problems and related awareness of issues and external borders NGO -3 Significant adverse impact from lack of expertise